shanehofstetter/rails-i18n-vscode/README.md

 ## Release Notes

 ## Planned Features
-- [ ] add a setting which when enabled shows translations in all available locales on hover
+- [ ] add a setting and feature to show translations of all available locales on hover
-- [ ] go-to-definition does create key in yaml file if it does not already exist
+- [ ] go-to-definition creates key in yaml file if it does not already exist
 - [ ] copy dot-separated translation keys into clipboard from yaml file